loading

 Although there are many potential causes of subfertility, the various forms of endometritis are among the most common.
 Fortunately, in recent years several novel diagnostic procedures and treatments have been developed to aid detection, prevention and resolution of the different forms of endometritis.
 However, it can be difficult to determine which of the available tests or treatments are the most appropriate in a specific clinical situation.

-Join us for this exciting panel discussion, where our team of international experts will help you decide which tests and/or preparatory treatments are most appropriate for diagnosing infectious and chronic degenerative endometritis, and what to bear in mind when translating the results of the diagnostic tests into a treatment plan or breeding soundness advice.
+Suring this panel discussion, our team of international experts will help you decide which tests and/or preparatory treatments are most appropriate for diagnosing infectious and chronic degenerative endometritis, and what to bear in mind when translating the results of the diagnostic tests into a treatment plan or breeding soundness advice.
 The panel will outline their decision-making process when selecting interventions that may help to prevent, ameliorate, treat or resolve the various forms of endometritis, and what to do next should the chosen treatment plan fail.
-Questions and comments from attendees will be welcomed.

 Camilla joined Rossdales' stud team as a reproductive specialist in November 2017.